Thalidomide scandal: Birth defect crisis

-The total number of people affected by the use of thalidomide during pregnancy is estimated at more than 10,000, of whom approximately 40 percent died at or shortly after the time of birth.
+The total number of embryos affected by the use of thalidomide during pregnancy is estimated at more than 10,000, and potentially up to 20,000; of these, approximately 40 percent died at or shortly after the time of birth.
 Those who survived had limb, eye, urinary tract, and heart defects.
 Its initial entry into the U.S. market was prevented by Frances Oldham Kelsey at the U.S. Food and Drug Administration (FDA).
 The birth defects of thalidomide led to the development of greater drug regulation and monitoring in many countries.

 The severity and location of the deformities depended on how many days into the pregnancy the mother was before beginning treatment; thalidomide taken on the 20th day of pregnancy caused central brain damage, day 21 would damage the eyes, day 22 the ears and face, day 24 the arms, and leg damage would occur if taken up to day 28.
 Thalidomide did not damage the fetus if taken after 42 days' gestation.

-It is not known exactly how many worldwide victims of thalidomide embryopathy there have been, although estimates range from 10,000 to 20,000.